Real-Time Distributed Model Predictive Control with Limited Communication Data Rates: Stability Analysis of the Proposed Method

-We first show sufficient conditions on the quantization bit number $n$, which guarantees the sub-optimality upper bound in \eqref{subbound} for Algorithm 1 holds, as well as the DMPC problem \eqref{DMPC problem} is recursively feasible, for all time steps $t \geq 0$.
+{We prove recursively feasible of MAS \eqref{global dynamics} controlled by Alg.
+2, i.e., $X_t$ is a feasible for \eqref{DMPC problem} $\forall t > 0$.
+To solve \eqref{DMPC problem} at Step 8 of Alg.
+2 with convergence guarantee, we also need to ensure Lemma 2 holds.
+This requires the intervals $C_{i,t-1}$ determined by \eqref{update rule a} satisfy \eqref{C condition} for $\forall t > 0$.
+In Proposition 1, we prove these two conditions hold simultaneously.}

-\begin{proposition} Consider the MAS \eqref{global dynamics} controlled by the DMPC framework in Algorithm 2 with a feasible state $x_0$.
-Suppose Assumptions 3 and 4 hold.
-Let Algorithm 2 be initialized with $L$, $\kappa \in (1-\gamma, 1)$ and $\eta<\frac{1}{L_f}$.
-If the quantization bit number satisfies
+\begin{proposition} Consider the MAS \eqref{global dynamics} controlled by the DMPC framework in Alg.
+2 with a feasible state $X_0$.
+Suppose Assumptions 1-5 hold.
+Let Alg.
+2 be initialized with $T$, $L$, $\rho \in (1-\gamma, 1)$ and $\eta<\frac{1}{L_f}$. {If the quantization bit number $n$ satisfies \eqref{n definition}, and